sdondley/ClimateChangeChat/perl.md

         * How do I know which one to use?
             * It depends on what you need it to do
                 * Not all language servers have the same feature set
+                    * read the langauge server's documentation
+                        * should spell things out
             * The ones that seem to work are the better ones
     * we will cover how to do this later
 * you need to configure neovim to use the language server you installed